 A global car manufacturer produces a new car every minute.
 This is the result of a complex collaboration between man and machine.
 Sometimes, defects occur during this high-paced manufacturing process and cars should be reviewed before they leave the factory floor en route to their buyer.

-Together with several internal teams, we have been able to align on a blueprint to extract near-realtime data from several manufacturing execution systems.
-These systems instruct both robots as well as in-line workers and hold information about instructions and measurements.
+With several internal teams, we have aligned on a blueprint to extract near-realtime data from several manufacturing execution systems.
+These systems instruct both robots and in-line workers and hold information about instructions and measurements.
 As most of this information resides in Oracle databases, we have been able to execute data replication into Amazon S3 using Amazon Web Services DMS.

 As a data platform, we opted to work with Snowflake.
-This allows us to integrate and report on near-real-time data streams in a sustainable way.
+This allows us to integrate and report on near-real-time data streams sustainably.
 Data transformations – and related change processes – have been developed in dbt.
 A Kubernetes cluster ensures the execution of the data transformation tasks on a periodical basis?

 Given the global scale of this project, the team decided to decentralize the efforts to build tailor-made data products.
 To define transformations, each local site uses dbt.
 On the front end, we align on company standards PowerBI and Tableau.